ACCUMULATING SNOW FOR SOME THIS WEEKEND

 WIND FORECAST:

-SATURDAY: Early sun, then increasing clouds.
+TODAY: Early sun, clouds increase late.
 Cooler and brisk.
 Snow develops at NIGHT.
-HIGH: 35 LOW: 27
+HIGH: 35

-TUESDAY: Cold, but not as much wind.
+TUESDAY: Cold, but less windy.
 Turning cloudy with light snow late.
-HIGH: 19 LOW: 15
+HIGH: 18 LOW: 10

 Copyright 2021 WBAY.
 All rights reserved.